sagarpatel211/Utivity/README.md

   ```

 ## Installation
+**Only supported for Windows.
+PyQt5 causes issues with Linux & Docker.**
 * Make sure all the dependencies are installed
 * Download the files
   * Option 1: 🍴 Fork this repository!